Shawn Fanning

 Shawn Fanning (born November 22, 1980) is an American computer programmer, entrepreneur, and angel investor.
-He developed Napster, one of the first popular peer-to-peer ("P2P") file sharing platforms, in 1999.
+He developed Napster, one of the first popular peer-to-peer (P2P) file sharing platforms, in 1999.
 The popularity of Napster was widespread and Fanning was featured on the cover of Time magazine.

 The site in its initial free P2P incarnation was shut down in 2001 after the company's unsuccessful appeal of court orders arising from its encouraging the illegal sharing of copyrighted material.
 A paid subscription version of the site followed, and was purchased by Rhapsody on December 1, 2011.
 Following his involvement with Napster, he joined, and invested in, a number of early-stage technology startup companies.

 Computer career

 Napster

 On June 1, 1999, Fanning released a preliminary beta program of Napster and soon, hundreds of college students at Northeastern were trading music.
 Sean Parker was the co-founder.
-They got the name from Shawn's Harwich High School nickname "Nappy", in reference to his Afro.
-Shawn played on the Harwich Tennis Team.
+They got the name from Shawn's Harwich High School nickname "Nappy", in reference to his hair texture.
+Shawn played on the Harwich tennis team.

 Snocap

 In 2002, Fanning was named to the MIT Technology Review TR100 as one of the top 100 innovators in the world under the age of 35.
-In 2003, he opened a new company, Snocap, along with Jordan Mendelson (Napster's Chief Architect), and Ron Conway.
+In 2003, he opened a new company, Snocap, along with Jordan Mendelson (Napster's chief architect), and Ron Conway.
 The company aspired to be a legitimate marketplace for digital media.
 However, their partners and the public did not respond well.
 Customer support was poor, and technical issues were numerous.
 One of their primary partners, CD Baby, wrote a scathing account of their relationship.
 In late 2007, Snocap laid off 60% of its workforce.
 ValleyWag wrote an article that Fanning had long left Snocap and began to work on another venture, Rupture.
 The ValleyWag article stated that the failure was largely due to Snocap's CEO Rusty Rueff and that of former VP Engineering Dave Rowley, who "made a mess of engineering before he was fired".
 Snocap was looking to sell itself and fast.
-In 2008, they found a buyer; imeem acquired Snocap in a fire sale.
+In 2008, they found a buyer: imeem acquired Snocap in a fire sale.